tim-smart/effect-io-ai/effect/Effect-annotateLogsScoped.md

 # annotateLogsScoped

+Adds log annotations with a limited scope to enhance contextual logging.

+**Details**

-Applies log annotations with a limited scope, restricting their appearance to specific sections of your effect computations.
-Use `annotateLogsScoped` to add metadata to logs that only appear within a defined `Scope`, making it easier to manage context-specific logging.
+This function allows you to apply key-value annotations to log entries generated within a specific scope of your effect computations.
+The annotations are restricted to the defined `Scope`, ensuring that they are only applied to logs produced during that scope.
+Once the scope ends, the annotations are automatically removed, making it easier to manage context-specific logging without affecting other parts of your application.

+The annotations can be provided as a single key-value pair or as a record of multiple key-value pairs.
+This flexibility enables fine-grained control over the additional metadata included in logs for specific tasks or operations.

 To import and use `annotateLogsScoped` from the "Effect" module: